HarshEvilGeek/Android-Log-Analyzer/README.md

-Android-ANR-Analyzer
+Android-Log-Analyzer
 ====================

-A simple python script to analyze Android ANR logs
+A simple python script to analyze Android logs